 How can I have HPV?
 I only had sex with one person!”

-As a gynecologist, I, frequently hear this kind of reaction from my patients.
-They have a hard time handling the diagnosis of a sexually transmitted disease (STD), especially if it’s a viral STD that they will have for life.
+It’s a question doctors hear all the time.
+Patients have a hard time handling the diagnosis of a sexually transmitted disease (STD), especially if it’s a viral STD that they will have for life.
 With these there’s no turning back.
 There are so many myths about the transmission of STDs.
-Here are just ten of the STD myths that I clarify with my patients.
+Here are just ten of the STD myths that you should be aware of.

 Myth #1: I can’t get a STD from oral sex.